ACJMR/YoRPG_Coleks/README.md

 * The game then proceeds on a turn system.
 Once a monster is encountered, a fight begins
 * Successive attacks between player and monster are exchanged, and a player may opt to use their special attack, but in return be more vulnerable.
 The fight ends when either the player's or the monster's HP reaches 0.
 * The game ends when either the player's HP reaches 0 (defeat), or 10 turns have elapsed (victory)
+* If the player's HP is not yet 0 and 10 turns have not elapsed, a new monster is 'respawned' and the player can encounter this new monster.

 **Come join us on our noble quest and slay the beasts!.**